massline.info

 In the fall of 1991 the CPI(ML) CRC was disbanded when the

-up into separate state parties, including the Kerala Communist
+Broke into separate state parties, including the Kerala

-Party & the Maharashtra Communist Party which later merged
+Communist Party & the Maharashtra Communist Party which later

 CPI (M-L) [Chandrashekar Group]